-There are tensions that underlie the need for equity in budgeting.
-These include, but are not limited to, tensions between the "haves" and "have nots" and the tensions inherent in asking local government to confront racial and other injustices.
-These tensions require local government to take account of the interests of people who have traditionally been underserved by the local government budget.
-This requires forming relationships and connections with members of marginalized communities and changing the power dynamics of budgeting to give the members of these communities a voice.
+There are tensions that underlie the need for equity in budgeting, including those between the "haves" and "have nots," and those inherent in asking local government to confront racial and other injustices.
+These tensions require local government to take account of the interests of people who have traditionally been underserved by the local government budget-which requires forming relationships and connections with members of marginalized communities and changing the power dynamics of budgeting to give the members of these communities a voice.